Created by Janet Evanovich

 Not that it’s all screwball humour — Stephanie regularly goes up against some pretty nasty types, and violence is as much a part of her life as any hard-boiled anti-hero around.
 Margaret Cannon praises the series for its “smart and witty dialogue and dead-on characterization” and most readers will be similarly enchanted.
 A worthy addition to the Hard-boiled Hall of Humour.

-One of the most unapologetically entertaining P.I.’s of the nineties, the series has proven to possess some remarkably long legs (certainly longer legs than their heroine’s), closing in on twenty-five years — and counting.
+One of the most unapologetically entertaining P.I.’s to debut in the nineties, the series has proven to possess some remarkably long legs (certainly longer legs than their heroine’s), closing in on thirty years — and counting.
 Recommended!
 Damn skippy!

 TELEVISION & FILM